impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 1.md

 ## CYCLE 3: Out
 Confidentially, Integrity and Availability (CIA) are compromised during CYCLE 3.
 Allow the attacker to cause as much damage as possible and disappear without being detected.
-- Collection: Attacker collets all usefull data.
-PII, Transactions, Secrets...
+- **Collection**: Attacker collets all useful data.
+PII, Transactions, Secrets.…
--
+- **Exfiltration**: Must get his information out without triggering suspicion.
+- **Impact**: When a company is attacked, their reputation, financial and social damage is being impacted to.
+- Objectives: Degining attacker objectives tends to help security teams to undersatnd the attack and